 India calls for united global effort against terror financing

-India on Thursday called for a united global effort against all those who support terror or help generate finances for terrorism, saying there should be zero-tolerance towards the menace.
+In a veiled attack on Pakistan, India on Thursday said there should be zero-tolerance towards terrorism as it sought a united global effort against all those who support or help generate funds for terrorists.
 Addressing the inaugural session of the 'No Money For Terror' conference here, Union Minister of State for Home G Kishan Reddy also expressed India's concern over the tacit support some nations are extending to terror groups.

+There is a need for a united global effort against all those who support terror or help generate finances for terrorism, he said, without naming any country.
+It was a matter of great concern that despite a collective intent, there have been obvious loopholes in terms of "conscientiously implementing the resolutions adopted by the UN Security Council by certain member nations", he added.

-Money laundering and the financing of terrorism are serious crimes that threaten to destabilise the global economy.
-The Egmont Group was created to provide FIUs around the world a forum to exchange information confidentially to combat money laundering, financing of terrorism and other predicate offences.
+Money laundering and the financing of terrorism are serious crimes that threaten to destabilize the global economy.
+The Egmont Group was created to provide FIUs around the world a forum to exchange information confidentially to combat money laundering, financing of terrorism and other predicate offenses.

 "It was again decided by consensus that FATF would retain Pakistan on the Grey List and warn Pakistan that if it did not complete its full Action Plan and show significant and sustainable progress action will be taken," an official had said, adding that the FATF voiced serious concern over that country's failure to deliver on most of its 27 targets.
 Reddy would also be leading a terror-focused bilateral meeting with his Australian counterpart in Melbourne on Friday.